 Our wood collection team provides a valuable community service by picking up tree litter from under trees on Macclesfield properties.
-These trees are a wonderful resource and we are grateful to have them.
 Converting their litter to biochar ensures that the carbon they contain is captured while reducing the fire risk they pose during summer.
 But we do not seek biomass from bush-care or other sensitive sites.